labsyspharm/shell-novice/_episodes/01-intro.md

 -   interact with us

-Computers can interact with us in many different ways, such as through a keyboard and mouse, touch screen interfaces, or using speech recognition systems.
+-   Computers can interact with us in many different ways:
-While touch and voice interfaces are becoming more commonplace, most interaction is still done using traditional screens, mice, touchpads and keyboards.
+    -   keyboard and mouse
+    -   touch screen
+    -   speech recognition
+-   Traditional screen, mouse/touchpad, and keyboards are still dominant.

-The **graphical user interface** (GUI) is the most widely used way to interact with personal computers.
-We give instructions (to run a program, to copy a file, to create a new folder/directory) with the convenience of a few mouse clicks.
-This way of interacting with a computer is intuitive and very easy to learn.
-But this way of giving instructions to a computer scales very poorly if we are to give a large stream of instructions even if they are similar or identical.
-For example if we have to copy the third line of each of a thousand text files stored in a thousand different directories and paste it into a single file line by line.
-Using the traditional GUI approach of clicks will take several hours to do this.
+-   Within that mode, the **graphical user interface** (GUI) is the most widely used way to interact with personal computers.
+    -   We give instructions (to run a program, to copy a file, to create a new folder/directory) with the convenience of a few mouse clicks.
+    -   intuitive and easy to learn
+    -   scales very poorly for a large stream of systematic instructions.
+Ex: copy the third line from each of 1000 text files into a single file; this will take hours.

-This is where we take advange of the shell - a **command-line interface** to make such repetitive tasks automatic and fast.
-It can take a single instruction and repeat it as is or with some modification as many times as we want.
-The task in the example above can be accomplished in a few minutes at most.
+-   The shell - a **command-line interface** makes such repetitive tasks automatic and fast.
+    -   Take a single instruction and repeat it as is or with some modification as many times as we want.
+    -   The task in the example above can be accomplished in a few minutes at most.

-The heart of a command-line interface is a **read-evaluate-print loop** (REPL).
-It is called so because when you type a command and press <kbd>Return</kbd> (also known as <kbd>Enter</kbd>) the shell reads your command, evaluates (or 'executes') it, prints the output of your command, loops back and waits for you to enter another command.
+-   The heart of a command-line interface is a **read-evaluate-print loop** (REPL).
+    It is called so because when you type a command and press <kbd>Return</kbd> (also known as
+    <kbd>Enter</kbd>) the shell:
+    1   reads your command,
+    2   evaluates (or 'executes') it,
+    3   prints the output of your command,
+    4   loops back and waits for you to enter another command.

 ### The Shell